-The table on the following page provides information about contract liabilities from contracts with customers.
+The following table provides information about contract liabilities from contracts with customers.
 Contract liabilities primarily relate to the advance consideration received from customers for non-recurring engineering services, for which revenue is recognized upon delivery of set items within the service contracts.